USOPC Brand Guidelines

 Appropriate terminology to use:

-• Recommended Option: U.S. Olympic Team Hopeful for this summer in Paris
+• Recommended Option: U.S. Olympic Team Hopeful for this winter in Milan-Cortina

 Use of an Athlete and Corporate Identification

-If you wish to work to develop promotional material that features an athlete, please work with marketing to ensure alignment with USOPC and UF Health brand standards and that all appropriate approvals are attained: marketreq@shands.ufl.edu.
+If you wish to work to develop promotional material featuring an athlete, please work with UF Health Communications to ensure alignment with USOPC and UF Health brand standards and that all necessary approvals are obtained: marketreq@shands.ufl.edu.

 Games References